ixvu/w4111_wiki/physical-design.md

 **Query 2: SELECT * WHERE age < 18 and name < ‘monica’**
 The indexing order is first by age, then by name.
 Starting at (17, norton), the query finds that 17 is less than 18, and goes right to find the rightmost value that satisfies this constraint.
 Scanning through from the left of the node, the query examines (17, norton) to find that 17 is less than 18, so the query continues to go right in order to find the boundary.
 Upon examining the next record (24, alice), the query finds the boundary for the first index, as 24 is not less than 18.
 The query then goes back to the last valid record (17, norton), and examines the second constraint to find that ‘norton’ is not less than ‘monica’.
 The query proceeds left and finds that (17, alice) does satisfy the constraint.
 The query then returns the record and that of all the records to the left.
 Thoughts on efficiency: In a “Secondary” index, each pointer is potentially a disk access.
 The use of a “Primary” index allows us to filter out all the data we don’t need.
 If instead of (SELECT *), we chose to (SELECT age, name), we wouldn’t have to read anything beyond the index.
-//avoid to use a long paragraph to explain one point, decompose it into several parts.

 **Query 3: SELECT age WHERE name = ‘bobby’**
 We can’t use this index because there is no criteria on age.
 We cannot do any better than simply reading through all the index data; however, considering that we are selecting an index value and the index is much smaller for a composite tree than the entire data set, this could potentially still be much faster.